Local Food Council Policy

 The Council plays a coordinating role for food policy within Cass County.
 It relies on the expertise of the public and private stakeholders who make daily decisions which may affect the kinds, qualities and quantities of food in the County.
 The stakeholders represented on the Council include farmers, food processors and providers (such as locker operators and grocery managers), institutional food service staff, public health personnel, members of community-based organizations, and consumers.
 The Council seeks to educate all constituents about agriculture and food and the issues involved.

 Council Membership: The Cass County Local Food Policy Council (hereafter Council) will consist of up to nine (9) members chosen for their interest in food-related issues, wisdom, breadth of vision and experience with civic and governmental affairs.
 The members on the Council should represent a mix of food industry, nutrition and health, consumer and neighborhood advocates, and governmental interests.
+To facilitate active representation from relevant food system situations, a Council membership may be shared by two persons from the same farm or organization.
+Either or both persons in a shared membership may attend Council meetings, but, in the case of both attending a meeting or in decisions voted on via e-mail, each shall have 1/2 vote.
 The Council may also include non-voting “Associate Members” who participate fully in the deliberations of the Council but do not vote in Council decisions.
 Associates will be selected because of their special interest in food-related issues and/or professional and organizational connections.
 Members and associate members of the Council shall be appointed by the Cass County Board of Supervisors.
 Members may be appointed at any time a vacancy exists and associate members can be appointed at any time.
 All members shall serve without compensation or remuneration.

 Terms: Each Council member and each associate member shall serve for a term of four (4) years, with an actual or imputed start date of January 1 of the year in which their appointment begins.
 Members of either category may be reappointed to additional terms.